-In this paper, modified van der Pol equations are considered as В description of the heart action.
-Wide ranges of the model parameters yield interesting qualitative results, e.g. Hopf bifurcation, Bogdanov-Takens bifurcation, transcritical and pitchfork bifurcations, but also stable solutionsВ can be found.
-The physiological model works in nearest range of parameters and allows to obtain В stable behaviour which is important for В solving the biological problem.
-When some kinds of pathologies appear in the heart, it is possible to obtain a chaotic behaviour. В My aim is to compare the influence of two types of coupling (unidirectional and bidirectional) on the behaviour of the van der PolвЂ™s system.
-The coupling takes place in the healthy conductivity system between two nodes, SA and AV, but in some circumstances the pathological coupling can occur in the heart.
-The Van der Pol oscillator is a type of a relaxation oscillator, which can be synchronized.
-Synchronization properties of such a system is studied in the following work.
-For numerical analysis of the discussed system a numerical model was created.
+In this paper, a modified van der Pol equations are considered as a description of the heart action.
+Wide ranges of the model parameters yield interesting qualitative results, e.g. Hopf bifurcation, Bogdanov-Takens bifurcation, transcritical and pitchfork bifurcations but also some stable solutions can be found.
+The physiological model works in the narrowest range of parameters which allows to obtain a stable behaviour what is important in biological problem.
+When some kinds of pathologies appear in the heart, it is possible to obtain chaotic behaviour.
+My aim is to compare the influence of these two types of coupling (unidirectional and bidirectional) on the behaviour of the van der Pol system.
+The coupling takes place in a system with healthy conductivity, between two nodes: SA and AV, but in some circumstances, a pathological coupling may occur in the heart.
+The van der Pol oscillator is a type of relaxation oscillator which can be synchronized.
+In this paper, synchronization properties of such a system are studied as well.
+For the purpose of a numerical analysis of the system in question, a numerical model was created.

 Authors who publish with this journal agree to the following terms: